Gütersloh: Miscellaneous

-Arameans in Gütersloh
+Assyrians in Gütersloh

-In Gütersloh there are approximately 10,000 Arameans.
-It has the largest number of Arameans of any other towns in Germany.
-In 2010, 100 companies in Gütersloh were run by Arameans.
+In Gütersloh there are approximately 13,000 Assyrians, most of whom are Syriac Orthodox by religion and identify/are represented under the Syriac-Aramean label.
+The town is notable for having a higher concentration of Assyrians compared to other places in the country.
+In 2010, 100 companies in Gütersloh were run by Assyrians.
+Stations such as Suryoyo Sat and Assyria TV produce programs from their German stations located in Gütersloh, and the Central Association of Assyrian Associations in Germany and Europe (ZAVD) operates its federal office in the city center.

-Three football clubs play in local leagues: Tur Abdin Gütersloh, Aramäer Gütersloh and St. Gabriel Gütersloh.
+Several football clubs play in local leagues: Tur Abdin Gütersloh, Aramäer Gütersloh, Assyrer Gütersloh, ASC Suryoye Gütersloh, and St. Gabriel Gütersloh.
+Additionally, the town has three Syriac Orthodox parishes: St. Lukas, St. Maria, and St. Stephanus.

 Gütersloh's nicknames

 In local media, "Dalkestadt" is often used.
 An older nickname is "Nazareth" or "little Nazareth" because the Protestants in the 19th century were very religious.
 In Low German, the city is called Gütsel.
 The younger inhabitants often call it "G-Town" or (jocularly) Lülaloh.
+For servicemen based at RAF Guetersloh, it was "Sunny Gutters".

 Food and drink

 The cuisine in Gütersloh is mostly influenced by the traditional and substantial Westphalian way of cooking.
 A typical dish would be pumpernickel (a heavy, sweet rye bread), served with Westphalian ham.

 Also popular is the Pickert, a potato dish made of grated potatoes, flour, milk, eggs, currants and yeast.
 The recipe dates back to 1900 and it is still served in restaurants today.

 Regional beverages include the Steinhäger gin, made in the nearby community of Steinhagen, the bitter Schroeders Boonekamp and the special brews created in the Gütersloher brewery.